 Develop a cost analysis for interim and long-term solutions.

-These three elements are further defined in Section XI.B of the Policy with up to date information available online at: https://www.waterboards.ca.gov/drinking_water/certlic/drinkingwater/needs.html.
+These three elements are further defined in Section XI.B of the Policy with up to date information available online at the State Water Board’s Drinking Water Needs Assessment website.
 The Needs Analysis, with Advisory Group and public input, will be the basis for future Fund Expenditure Plans, starting with the FY 2021-22 Fund Expenditure Plan.

 Affordability Threshold

 The State Water Board must establish an affordability threshold in the Fund Expenditure Plan.
-The affordability threshold is used to create a list of community water systems serving DACs that must charge fees exceeding the affordability threshold in order to provide drinking water that meets State and federal standards (Health & Saf.
+The affordability threshold is used to create a list of CWSs serving DACs that must charge fees exceeding the affordability threshold in order to provide drinking water that meets State and federal standards (Health & Saf.
 Code, § 116769, subd. (a)(2)(B)).
 The affordability threshold refers to a water system- or community -level affordability as opposed to an individual household affordability.

 The FY 2020-21 Fund Expenditure Plan uses 1.5 percent of the annual median household income (MHI) of the community served by the water system as the Affordability Threshold.
-Any community water system with an annual water rate, based on water usage of 6 hundred cubic feet (CCF) of water per month, that exceeds 1.5 percent of the MHI is identified on the list included in Appendix A.
+Any CWS with an annual water rate, based on water usage of 6 hundred cubic feet (CCF) of water per month, that exceeds 1.5 percent of the MHI is identified on the list included in Appendix A.

 DFA has used 1.5 percent of the statewide MHI in the DWSRF program as a metric for determining whether a small DAC will receive repayable (loan) or non-repayable (e.g., grant or non-repayable) funding.
 While this may not represent a direct correlation to an unaffordable rate for a community, the 1.5 percent MHI affordability threshold allows for a preliminary evaluation of systems that may have challenges with affordable water rates.
 Six CCF indoor water usage per month is roughly equivalent to 50 gallons per person per day for a three-person household for 30 days.